doc-department/1107/how_it_works/vault.md

-# Vault
+# Vaults
-Vaults are created on a user's PC when they install the MaidSafe client and join the SAFE Network.
+Vaults are created on a user's system when they install the MaidSafe client and join the SAFE Network.

-The Vault on the user's PC can not be seen by the user.
+The Vault on the user's system can not be seen by the user.
 Instead the user sees a virtual mounted hard-drive that provides access to their distributed data.

 When a user creates or alters files on their virtual drive, the file goes through several processes to ensure the file is secure and makes best use of the SAFE Network resources.

-The file is first encrypted and broken up into chunks as part of the self authentication process.
-These chunks are then passed to Client managers.
-A Client manager is another Vault but with a different persona.
-From the Client managers the Data managers, again another Vault with a different persona, takes the chunks of encrypted data and distributes these around at least another four Data holders, another Vault persona.
+## Vault types
+Vaults can have a different data handling persona.
+Each persona serves a different role in the SAFE Network.
+* **Client managers**<br/>
+Client manager Vaults receives the chunks of self encrypted data from the user's Vault.
+* **Data managers**<br/>
+These Vaults manage the chunks of data from the Client manager Vaults.
+They also monitor the status of the SAFE Network.
+* **Data holders**<br/>

-The Data holder Vaults are checked by the Data holder managers.
-The Data holder managers constantly check the status of the Data holders.
+Data holder Vaults are used to hold the chunks of data.
+* **Data holder managers**<br/>
+Data holder managers monitor the Data holder Vaults.
 They report to the Data manager if any of the chunks are corrupted or changed.
 They also report when a Data holder has gone offline.

+## Data on the SAFE Network
+When a file is encrypted and broken up into chunks as part of the self authentication process it is  passed to Client managers.

+The Client managers then pass the chunks to the Data managers who the distribute the chunks around at least another four Data holders.

+The Data holders are constantly checked by the Data holder managers.

-If a Data holder manager has reported a Data holder has gone offline, the Data manager decides, based on rankings assigned to Vaults, into which other Vault to put the chunk of data.
+If a Data holder manager reports that a Data holder has gone offline, the Data manager decides, based on rankings assigned to Vaults, into which other Vault to put the chunk of data.

 This way the chunks of data from the original file are constantly being monitored and supported to ensure the original data can be accessed and decrypted by the original user.

 Any movement of data chunks can only be made if there is a consensus from the surrounding Vaults.
 Each chunk of data has to be validated before it is passed to another Vault.

-Finally to ensure security and resilience, Vaults are non-geographically located using an exclusive OR (XOR) function.
+Finally, to ensure security and resilience, Vaults are non-geographically located using an exclusive OR (XOR) function.

 [Click here to see a short video on how Vaults work](https://www.youtube.com/watch?v=txvKSeCaEP0)